This post may contain affiliate links.

 Can I make sous vide short ribs from frozen?

-Yes, sous vide method is great for cooking frozen food.
+Yes, the sous vide method is great for cooking frozen beef short ribs.
 The good news is that the cooking time is the same for this recipe.

 Sous Vide Beef Short Ribs with Red Wine Sauce